Skip to content

 If you want to use a build tool, stick your source files in assets/src.

-Forme assumes the entry point will be assets/src/js/app.js out of the box, but you can configure things for your own needs in webpack.config.js.
-Forme uses Webpack Encore under the hood - see also our section on Frontend Frameworks for more tips.
+Forme assumes the entry point will be assets/src/js/app.js out of the box, but you can configure things for your own needs in vite.config.js.
+Forme uses Vite as its build tool - see also our section on Frontend Frameworks for more tips.

 php